 Road trip: San Juan Islands

 The San Juans are home to some of the most stunning landscapes in the U.S. and are a must-do for anyone visiting (or living in) the Pacific Northwest.
 Summertime offers plenty of camping options: Orcas Island’s Moran State Park features more than 30 miles of hiking trails, five freshwater lakes and gorgeous views from the top of Mount Constitution.
 Friday Harbor on San Juan Island bustles with plenty of shops and restaurants.
 (Downriggers offers kids’ menus and a view of the harbor, and you can find the makings of a picnic at Kings Market.)
 Drive to the island’s west side and whale-watch from Lime Kiln Point State Park.
 Lopez Island – nicknamed “the friendly isle” – is a bicyclist’s dream with its gently rolling landscape.
-Check out Shark Reef Sanctuary, where you’ll be sure to spot sea lions basking in the sun. — Allison Holm
+And check out its Shark Reef Sanctuary, where you’ll be sure to spot sea lions basking in the sun. — Allison Holm

 This feature was produced by staff and contributors, from new and archival material from Seattle’s Child magazine and SeattlesChild.com.